8 Best Meditation Cushions, Pillows And Mats Youll Love In 2019

 So make sure you’re posture is right.

-Meditation cushions, yoga bolsters, blankets, these are all items that help you to get into the right posture.
+Meditation cushions, mats, yoga bolsters, blankets… these are all items that help you to get into the right posture.

 So here’s the deal:

-You need a cushion that supports your posture.
+You need a meditation pillow or meditation mat that supports your posture.

 Proper posture means that your spine is erect with your lower back curved in (lumbar support, people).
 Your upper back is going to be a little bit curved and your head and neck should feel like they are floating lightly towards the ceiling.